 8th August 2018

-Leaving the Armed Forces and re-entering the working world after a career in the military can be a daunting process for many.
+Leaving the Armed Forces and re-entering the civilian working world can be a daunting process for some personnel.

 Former Royal Marine, Ross Brady, served in 42 Commando and suffered from a hearing injury.
 The 28-year-old describes his struggle to settle in a new career after leaving the service in 2015 and the inspiring help he received from Turn to Starboard and The Royal Navy and Royal Marines Charity that has led to a new career.

 RB: After leaving the Marines I worked in six different jobs and didn’t really know what I wanted to do until my Dad, who is a sailing instructor at the charity, asked if I wanted to try a weekend of sailing.
 I decided to sign up for a family sailing trip and brought my little brother and Mum along to Falmouth.
 It was the peak of the summer so the weather was great and we all really enjoyed the experience, so after that I decided to stay on and volunteer for the charity helping out as crew on sailing trips to the Isles of Scilly on board the tall ship ‘Spirit of Falmouth’.
 It was good fun and I enjoyed the team work.